tono-gonzalezc/tono-gonzalezc/README.md

-- 👋 Hi, I’m @tono-gonzalezc
+- 👋 Hi, I’m Antonio González
 - 🌱 I’m currently learning FrontEnd Javascript (bootcamp)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Web development projects
-- 📫 Yoy can reach me at https://www.instagram.com/tono_gonzalezc
+- 📫 Yoy can reach me at www.linkedin.com/in/antoniogonzalezc

 <!---
 tono-gonzalezc/tono-gonzalezc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.